 Besides potential future obligatory UFP measurements, the knowledge on UFP number concentrations and size distributions is of high interest in many applications, such as mobile or screening measurements.
 MPSS systems cannot be used for such studies due to their large size and weight and the requirement for mains power supply.
 In addition, the CPC requires regular refilling of the working fluid reservoir.
-MPSS systems are furthermore very cost-intensive and may therefore not be affordable

-60 in each case.
+MPSS systems are furthermore very cost-intensive and may therefore not be affordable in each case.
 An attempt to lower the cost and maintenance of ambient UFP measurements was developed in the UFIPOLNET project (Hillemann, 2013).
-This UFP-monitor measures UFP size distributions in six size bins from 20 nm to 500 nm and uses a unipolar diffusion charger to bring the particles to a defined charge level, a differential electrical mobility classifier (DEMC) to classify the particles based on their electrical mobility and an aerosol electrometer to determine the concentration of the classified particles.
+This UFP-monitor measured UFP size distribution in six size bins from 20 nm to 500 nm and used a unipolar diffusion charger to bring the particles to a defined charge level, a differential electrical mobility classifier (DEMC) to classify the particles based on their electrical mobility and an aerosol electrometer to determine the concentration of the classified particles.
 This device had been commercialized by TSI as model 3031, but has been discontinued in the meantime.

-- The recently introduced Partector Pro (naneos GmbH, Windisch, Switzerland) is a small and lightweight instrument $(142 \times 88 \times 34 \text{ mm}^3, 415 \text{ g})$, that can be battery operated and determines the number concentration, lung deposited surface area (LDSA) concentration, geometric mean particle size and number size distribution of airborne particles in a nominal size range between 10 nm and 300 nm.
+The recently introduced Partector Pro (naneos GmbH, Windisch, Switzerland) is a small and lightweight instrument (142 × 88 × 34 mm3, 415 g), that can be battery operated and determines the number concentration, lung deposited surface area (LDSA) concentration, geometric mean particle size and number size distribution of airborne particles in a nominal size range between 10 nm and 300 nm.
 However, no size-selective inlet is used and thus larger particles may enter the device and interfere with the measurement.
 The number size distribution is delivered in eight size bins.
-Unlike an MPSS, the Partector - 70 Pro does not require a radioactive or soft X-ray charger and no working fluid.
+Unlike an MPSS, the Partector Pro does not require a radioactive or soft X-ray charger and no working fluid.
 It only requires about 0.5 W electrical power and may thus be operated for a long time, independent of a mains power supply, if powered by a solar panel.

 In the study, presented here, a Partector Pro was operated continuously for around 70 days from 22nd March to 1st June 2023 at an urban background site in Mülheim-Styrum in Germany.
-An MPSS system, fully compliant with CEN/TS 17434:2020, measured number size distributions in a size range from 10 nm to 800 nm alongside and was used as a reference instrument to - 75 evaluate the performance of the Partector Pro in terms of number concentration, mean particle size and number size distribution.
+An MPSS system, fully compliant with CEN/TS 17434:2020, measured number size distributions in a size range from 10 nm to 800 nm alongside and was used as a reference instrument to evaluate the performance of the Partector Pro in terms of number concentration, mean particle size and number size distribution.
 The performance of the Partector Pro is evaluated by comparing it to criteria set in the CEN/TS 17343 for measuring the number size distribution and CEN/TS 16976:2016/prEN16976:2023 for the total number concentration.
 The Partector Pro is not intended to replace MPSS and CPC systems and does not fulfil their design criteria and several performance criteria according to the aforementioned standards.
-Nevertheless, these were considered here to evaluate the Partector Pro, as - 80 they are the only standards that provide dedicated criteria for comparable devices for atmospheric particle measurements.
-The criteria are similar to those suggested by Wiedensohler et al. (Wiedensohler, et al., 2018).
+Nevertheless, these were considered here to evaluate the Partector Pro, as they are the only ones that provide dedicated criteria for comparable devices for atmospheric particle measurements.
 In comparison to MPSS and CPC, the main advantages of the Partector Pro are its small size, low price, low power requirement and lack of need for a working fluid and regular maintenance, which however require compromises in accuracy and size resolution.
 The Partector Pro is thus mainly intended for mobile and indicative measurements rather than the control of potential future limit values.

-85 2 Measurement location
+2 Measurement location